 If you emptied the contents of your wallet, chances are you would find at least one plastic card with a company’s branding on it.

-Loyalty program cards need no introduction; customers are well accustomed to them, and brands use these cards to their advantage in pursuit of keeping customers engaged and involved with the brand through their loyalty programs.
+Loyalty Program Cards or loyalty card programs need no introduction; customers are well accustomed to them, and brands use these cards to their advantage in pursuit of keeping customers engaged and involved with the brand through their loyalty programs.

 Simply put, loyalty cards represent the loyalty programs initiated by the company.